hseymo/README-generator/README.md

 ### **Usage**
 ---
 To use this program, open the "index.js" file in your integrated terminal.
 Run the command "node index.js" and the prompted questions will begin.
 If you don't have a good answer to a question yet - don't worry!
 You can add directly to the Markdown file later.
 It will produce a new file in the 'dist' folder.
 Copy or move this file into the program it is intended for!  <br>

+To view a video of how this program works, please click [here](https://drive.google.com/file/d/1RXtAzka_OfWFJ_2IG2qwv6WjaV36XWaI/view).

 ### **Screenshots**
 ---